ABAKA-AI/mooredata-sdk/README.md

 ## License

-moore-sdk is released under the MIT license.
+mooredata-sdk is released under the MIT license.